JjKkhld/Pandas/README.md

 # Pandas
-There are a few profects using Pandas
+There are a few projects using Pandas